pirc-pl/unrealircd-modules/README.md

 ```
 If the config is not specified, the above defaults are used.

+### setname

+This one implements the IRCv3 [SETNAME capability](https://ircv3.net/specs/extensions/setname) (draft/setname).
+Please note that's this spec is "Work In Progress" (that means the spec can change and then the module and clients will need updating).

+### monitor

+This one implements the IRCv3 [MONITOR command](https://ircv3.net/specs/core/monitor-3.2).
+It's independent from the built-in WATCH.

 ## Unreal 4.x.x modules

 Remember that modules listed below are now unsupported.